-In October and November there will be a limited series of fascinating cemetery walks highlighting the varied stories of Soldiers who fought in World War 1 and who are buried in two of the Sutton Borough cemeteries.
+In November there will be two fascinating cemetery walks highlighting the varied stories of Soldiers who fought in World War 1 and who are buried in one of the Sutton Borough cemeteries.
 The walks will include the stories of others who served the Borough and war effort.

 These walks have been organised as a part of the project called Sutton Living Memory which commemorates the 100th anniversary of WW1 and has received funds from the Heritage Lottery Fund and is supported by the Commonwealth War Graves Commission.

-The walks are free and will last just over an hour and the dates have been deliberately chosen to offer the widest possible opportunity for those who live across the borough.
+The walk is free and will last just over an hour and the dates have been deliberately chosen to offer the widest possible opportunity for those who live across the borough.

 The details are as follows: